webermn15/blogolio/src/pages/posts/a-usb-controller-py-and-pi.md

  - USB controller input.
 The informational image being displayed is very high-res, so it's huge.
 As such, someone interacting with it will need to be able to scroll, pan, and zoom to see the entire thing.
 Fortunately, there are plenty of third-party USB Gamecube controller replicas.
  - An image viewer!
 Something that can handle large resolutions and allows for all the functionality described in the previous bullet point; scrolling, panning, and zooming.

 The Raspberry Pi 3 B+ fit the bill for composite out, as it supports 3.5mm audio/video.
 It's an often overlooked part of an already awesome device.
-Our Pi would be running the default OS, Raspbian, so we'd need a Linux image viewer capable of mapping hotkeys (which would be interpreted as inputs from the controller) to the panning, scrolling and zooming functions.
+Our Pi would be running the default OS, Raspbian, so we'd need a Linux image viewer capable of mapping hotkeys (which would be interpreted from reading controller inputs) to the panning, scrolling and zooming functions.

 Enter [Feh!](https://feh.finalrewind.org/) Feh is a CLI based image viewer for Linux with a ton of functionality (like keyboard shortcuts!).
 Importantly, as a CLI based tool it is designed to be incredibly lightweight; perfect for avoiding bogging down the Pi.
 After purchasing a third party USB Gamecube controller replica, it was down to writing the script that would interpret the controller inputs as keyboard presses to allow users to manipulate the Feh-displayed image.